pixelhandler/vertebrae/README.md

-# Build and optimize using node and r.js script
+# Build and optimize using:

+> r.js -o build.js